Brand & Visual Designer

 Role

-Before touching any visuals, I interviewed team members to understand how they actually worked day to day.
-The constraint was clear: Canva and Microsoft Office were the tools, and that wasn't changing.
-So instead of designing around that constraint, I designed for it.
+Before touching any visuals, I interviewed the team to understand how they actually worked.
+Canva and Microsoft Office were the tools, and that wasn't changing — so I designed for that constraint, not around it.

-The visual direction came from sticker art and internet culture — bold, a little playful, immediately recognizable.
-It fit a brand built around warmth and familiarity, and it gave non-designers something with enough personality to work with confidently.
-From there, I directed and built the system with a junior designer and a senior production artist:
+The visual direction came from scrapbooks and pop art culture in 90s: bold, a little playful, immediately recognizable.
+It fit a brand built around warmth and familiarity, and gave non-designers something with enough personality to work with confidently.

-A flexible template library that gave team members a starting point they could actually work with, without needing to make design decisions from scratch
+• A flexible template library that gave team members a clear starting point

-An asset system built specifically around Canva and Microsoft Office, so nothing required tools or skills the team didn't already have
+• An asset system built around the tools the team already had

 This portfolio contains proprietary information and materials protected by Non-Disclosure Agreements (NDAs).
 Accessing this page constitutes your automatic agreement to the following terms: you shall not screenshot, record, replicate, or disseminate any visual or written material presented herein.
 This is a legally binding agreement; violation of these terms may lead to liability for damages under intellectual property and contract laws.